 Communications Specialist (or Manager)

-The Bill of Rights Defense Committee (BORDC) seeks a communications specialist to be based in either Northampton, MA, or Washington, DC.
+The Bill of Rights Defense Committee (BORDC) seeks a communications specialist to be based in Northampton MA, Washington DC, or New York NY.
 This position may be expanded to communications manager, with associated administrative and supervisory responsibilities, for the right candidate.

 The communications specialist oversees all of BORDC’s communications, media, and online programming.
 This includes serving as editor of BORDC’s monthly newsletter, maintaining content for BORDC’s websites and blog, managing BORDC’s social network presence, drafting email action alerts and fundraising appeals, and managing media outreach.
 Additional responsibilities, including staff and intern supervision and office management, may be included in the position for a candidate with appropriate experience and interest.
 A full job description is available below.

-This is a full time position with benefits, including health insurance and paid vacation.
+This is a full time position with benefits, including annual supplemental health benefits and paid vacation.
 Salary commensurate with experience.

 - Write, edit, and distribute print and online communications, including action alerts, blog posts, and website content